InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 ## Uplevelling The Community

+- community members feel welcome and enjoy working in the community and
+    - Make sure community members have a chance to level up by suggesting challenging tasks.
+That includes recognizing people who have the potential to grow.

+- As mentioned above: upleveling and personal growth is a reason why people join and stick around.
 - There is a continuum of participation: Unaware, Newcomer, Consumer, Contributor and Maintainer.
 - TCs are responsible for moving individuals along this continuum and to